-COUR COURSE OBJECTIVES 1 Impart Knowledge of Physical Optics phenomena like Interference and Diffraction required to design instruments with higher resolution.
+COUI COURSE OBJECTIVES 1 Impart Knowledge of Physical Optics phenomena like Interference and Diffraction required to design instruments with higher resolution.
 2 Impart the knowledge of Lasers, Optical Fibers and their implications in optical communications.
 3 To explain the significant concepts of dielectric and magnetic materials that leads to potential applications in emerging micro devices.
 4 To explain the concepts of Quantum Mechanics and free electron theories for study of metals and semiconductors.
 5 Understand the formation of bands in Semiconductors and their working mechanism for their utility in Engineering applications

-COUR COURSE OUTCOMES Upon s CO1 Analyze the optical applications using the concepts of Interference and diffraction.
-Analyze (K4) CO2 Apply the basics of Laser Mechanism and fiber optics for the communications systems.
+COUR COURSE OUTCOMES Upon s Upon successful completion of the course, the student will be able to: CO1 CO1 Analyze the optical applications using the concepts of Interference and diffraction.
+CO2 Apply the basics of Laser Mechanism and fiber optics for the communications systems.
 Applying (K3) CO3 ApplythebasicsofphenomenonrelatedtodielectricmaterialsandMagnetic Materialstostudytheirdependenceontemperatureandfrequencyresponse.
 Applying(K3) CO4 Understand the concepts of quantum mechanics for calculation of free quantum particle energies and phenomenon of electrical & thermal conductivities to sub microscopic particles.
 Understanding(K2) CO5 Understand the Band formation, electrical conductivities in semiconductors and study the types of semiconductors using Hall Effect.
 Understanding(K2)

+Con Contribution of Course Outcomes towards achievement of Program

+Outo Outcomes (1 - Low, 2 - Medium, 3 - High)

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

 CO1 2 2 - 1 1 - - - - - - - - - -

-CO2 2 2 1 - - - - - - - - - - - -
+CO2 2 2 1 - - - - - - - - - - -

 CO3 2 2 - - - - - - - - - - - - -

-CO4 2 2 - 1 - - - i - - - - - - -
+CO4 2 2 - 1 - - - - - - - - - - -

 CO5 2 2 2 - - - - - - - - 2 - - -